-The material on this page comes from John Morieson.
-John has been working with Aboriginal communities for over thirty years, and has specialised in archaeological and cultural heritage research.
-He originally trained as a historian but has ventured into the realm of archaeoastronomy.
-John is a member of the VMRG.
+The material on this page comes from the late John Morieson.
+John worked with Aboriginal communities for over thirty years, and specialised in archaeological and cultural heritage research.
+He originally trained as a historian but ventured into the realm of archaeoastronomy.
+John was a member of the VMRG until his death.

-This article, written by John, appeared in 'Lowan Behold', the Journal of the Ouyen Malleefowlers, in May 1999.
-It forms part of his first-class Masters thesis which identified 40 different entities of the Aboriginal Zodiac, including birds and animals, of which the Malleefowl is one.
+This article, written by John, appeared in 'Lowan Behold', originally the Journal of the Ouyen Malleefowlers, in May 1999.
+It formed part of his first-class Masters thesis which identified 40 different entities of the Aboriginal Zodiac, including birds and animals, of which the Malleefowl is one.

 Let me tell you about the ancestral Malleefowl found in the night sky.
 Called Neilloan by the Boorong people who lived at Lake Tyrell, she is the creator of all the Malleefowl.
 Neilloan taught the Boorong clan when to to look for Malleefowl eggs.